jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 Kent C. Dodds, [AHA Programming](https://kentcdodds.com/blog/aha-programming).
-The AHA (Avoid Hasty Abstractions) concept has had a huge impact on my development approach in the last few years.
+The AHA (Avoid Hasty Abstractions) concept has had a huge impact on my development approach in the last few months.
 Kent quotes Sandi Metz as an
 inspiration: "Prefer duplication over the wrong abstraction."
 I'd add two more favorite Sandi quotes to the mix: "We'll never know less than we know right now," and so you should "[a]lways delay making design decisions until you need